Rural Thailand; more to offer than you think

 Experiencing the natural beauty and escaping the urban rush is only part of the pleasure of working in these schools.
 Here, you'll find the real Thai beauty – absolute open-armed welcome, a friendliness so complete it touching.
 You won't have students, you'll make life-long friends with everyone in your new community.

 Choosing where to go for your countryside experience will depend greatly on your personal preference in your lifestyle.
-With your Chichester College TESOL certificate, the choice is yours.
+With your Chichester College TEFL certificate, the choice is yours.

 Working in central region of Thailand gives you the best of all worlds – an authentic countryside experience, but easy and quick access to Bangkok's exciting metropolitan convenience.
 In the fertile areas around Bangkok are numerous small communities with local education centres that rely on attracting good teachers to avoid losing their young talent to the lure of the cities.
 Posts are availble in Rachburi, Chachoengsao, Nakorn Phanom, Kanchanaburi and the old capital of Ayudhya.
 All of these, no more than 2 hours from Bangkok city, offer a wide range of job opportunities and the quiet pleasure of rural life.

 Further afield in this region are the more peaceful provinces like Sakaew, Saraburi and Lopburi.
 Schools in these areas are often forgotten about with newly qualified teachers, and are sincerely grateful of teachers who decide to work with their youth.
 Still with easy access to Bangkok and its surrounds, these islands of tranquility in the agricultural 'rice-bowl' of Thailand offer a real insight into Thai life and culture.